zfkdnop/nicotracks/README.md

 Nicotine usage tracker webapp using PHP/CodeIgniter4

 # Why is this a huge mess?
-I'm using this repo to learn more about using Git and CI4.
+This is not intended to be anything other than a learning experience: PHP, CodeIgniter4, and Git.
 Lots of weird commits and mistakes will be made.